Lu Feng (actor): Later life

 In 1981, Lu returned to Taiwan where he, along with Venom costars and close friends Philip Kwok and Chiang Sheng made their directional debut in Ninja in the Deadly Trap (1982).
 Production was fraught with delays and Boxer from Shantung director Pao Hsueh-Li was eventually brought in to ensure its completion.
 Lu later cofounded Hong Kong Chang He Film Company with Chiang which debuted with the 1983 supernatural film, Attack of the Joyful Goddess.
 Lu's film appearances decreased after completing Shanghai 13 (1984) as he shifted primarily to television at the suggestion of his childhood friend and fellow Shaw's actor, Ricky Cheng Tien-Chi.
-He remains active in television where he largely directs or choreographs (sometimes both) TV series from Taiwan or Mainland China.
+He remains active in television where he largely directs or choreographs (sometimes both) TV series from Taiwan or mainland China.
 His more notable works include New Legend of Madame White Snake (1992), My Fair Princess (1997), Legend of Dagger Li (1999), and Justice Bao (2010).

 In 2017, Lu received the Urban Fists of Legends Legacy Award and, to commemorate the 40th anniversary of Five Deadly Venoms, The Martial Arts Cult Classic Cinema Award at The Urban Action Showcase and Expo in New York City.
 He was honored the following year at the Martial Arts History Museum’s Dragonfest expo in Burbank, California.
+Lu is attending the November 2026 Urban Action Showcase convention in New York City at Regal Times Square cinemas.